-We understand that some might have doubts about this, but trust us — these carrot dogs by Melina Kutelas actually taste like the real thing.
-The flavor of the carrots has just the right mixture of sweet and tanginess to it.
+We understand that some might have doubts about this but trust us — these carrot dogs by Melina Kutelas taste like the real thing.
+The flavor of the carrots has just the right mixture of sweetness and tanginess to it.
 The added flavor bonus of shredded red cabbage and spicy arugula makes it even better and a little bit more special.
 Drizzle it with ketchup and mustard and dig in.

 8. Black Bean, Mushroom, and Kalamata Olive Burger